NBA Rumors: Kevin Durant Giving Warriors ‘Sign’ That He’s Leaving In Free Agency, Per ‘Yahoo Sports’

 Kevin Durant’s departure from the Golden State Warriors has been one of the most talked about topics in the league since the 2018 NBA offseason.
 Durant’s current contract contains a player option that will enable him to become an unrestricted free agent next July.
-Durant admitted that he heard of the various rumors about his impending free agency but as of now, he said that he’s currently focused on helping the Warriors win their third consecutive NBA championship title in the 2018-19 NBA season.
+Durant admitted that he heard the various rumors about his impending free agency, but as of now, he said that he’s currently focused on helping the Warriors win their third consecutive NBA title in the 2018-19 NBA season.

-Unfortunately for Kevin Durant, the rumors and speculations about his Warriors’ future will continue to circulate until he finally inks new contract next summer.
-After the Warriors suffered 128-95 loss against the Boston Celtics on Tuesday night at the Oracle Arena, Durant didn’t seem to like some of the words coming out of the mouth of Coach Steve Kerr during a post-game interview when he said that they were missing passion, anger, and intensity.
+Unfortunately for Kevin Durant, the rumors and speculation about his Warriors’ future will continue to circulate until he finally inks a new contract next summer.
+After the Warriors suffered 128-95 loss against the Boston Celtics on Tuesday night at Oracle Arena, Durant didn’t seem to like some of the words coming out of the mouth of Coach Steve Kerr during a post-game interview when he said that they were missing passion, anger, and intensity.

 “I thought we move off of joy?”
 Durant said, according to Chris Haynes of Yahoo Sports.
 “Now it’s anger?
 OK.
 I disagree with that one.
 I think all around, top to bottom, coaches, players, we just gotta be better.”

-Disagreement between coaches and players is normal in the NBA, but Haynes revealed that there are some people within the Warriors’ organization who thinks that Kevin Durant’s recent behavior is a hint at his nearing departure from Golden State.
+Disagreement between coaches and players is normal in the NBA, but Haynes revealed that there are some people within the Warriors’ organization who think that Kevin Durant’s recent behavior is a hint at his nearing departure from Golden State.

 “There are members of the organization concerned that Durant’s behavior is a sign that he’s already got one foot out the door.
 But there are others who aren’t reading too much into what they consider to be the standard rigors and annoyances of an 82-game season.”